wobkenh/simplematcomponents/projects/simplemattable/readme.md

 A lot of different options like align, buttons, icons and even custom css allow you to further customize your table.

 SimpleMatTable also allows you to enable adding, editing and deleting of elements in the table.
-It supports different form fields like number inputs, text inputs and date inputs.
+It supports different form fields like number, text, date and select inputs.

 Current test coverage (Statements/Branches/Functions/Lines): ~94%/~87%/~93%/~94%

 ## Attention

-To all users of simplemattable 1.X: Due to seemingly unsolvable issues concerning the row height when using material components (e.g. `<mat-table>`), we now switched to using the material directives (e.g. `<table mat-table>`), which is also recommended by the Angular Material team.
+To all users of simplemattable 1.X: Due to issues concerning the row height when using material components (e.g. `<mat-table>`), simplemattable was now (Version 2.X) changed to use the material directives (e.g. `<table mat-table>`).
-This gives us full control over the table css and eliminates the problems we had before with component isolation.
+This solution allows for full control over the table css and eliminates the problems regarding component isolation.

 So what changed for you?
-Column widths might now be different since they will be calculated arroding to the standard html table functionality.
+Column widths might now be different since they will be calculated according to the standard html table functionality.
 If you used the width property on columns, you can no longer enter a flex string or specify shrink/grow.
-Instead, you can now only supply widths that can be parsed by the width css property.
+Instead, you can now only supply widths that can be parsed by the width css property (preferably via the width-object).

 ## Table of contents